BleepingComputer is being sued by Enigma Software because of a negative review of SpyHunter.

 The CPU is the brain of the computer.
 It's job is to take information from the various input devices, the operating system, and software and execute the instructions that it has been given.
 A CPU executes a certain amount of instructions within a grouping called a cycle.
 The speed of the CPU is measured in how many cycles it can perform in a given second.
 A speed of one cycle per second is called a hertz.
 Therefore a CPU that has a frequency of 1 million cycles per second has the speed of a Megahertz, and a CPU that has a frequency of 1 billion cycles per second is a Gigahertz.
 This is illustrated in the table below:

 Therefore to have a very high CPU Speed is a good thing, because more instructions per second get executed.
-On the other hand, with current speeds where they are, most computers coming default with at least 2 Ghz, you will start to see a diminishing return on the visible speed differences between one processor and the next speed.
-Computers of at 2Ghz should be more than fine these days for most applications and you will probably not see much of a difference by increasing the speed of your processor when using standard applications.
+On the other hand, with most computers coming default with around 2 Ghz, you will start to see a diminishing return on the visible speed differences between one processor and the next speed.
+Computers with at least 2Ghz should be more than fine these days for most applications and you will probably not see much of a difference by increasing the speed of your processor when using standard applications.
 Games on the other hand can be more CPU intensive, and if you are going to be using your computer predominantly as a gaming machine, then it could not hurt to spend a few extra dollars on the CPU.
 You must remember though, to save some money for your memory, as that is just as important to having a fast machine.

 Just as important to the speed of the CPU is the amount of memory you have in your computer.
 Memory is the temporary storage place for your computers information.
 When a computer is manipulating some sort of information it is placed in the memory to be retrieves or manipulated later.
 If all your usable memory gets filled up, the computer will then start storing temporary data on to your hard drive in something called a swap file.
 When the CPU is ready to use that information it will then read it back from your hard drive and place it into memory where it can be used.